-Pancakes elicit a comforting, homey feeling on days when it's okay to stay in your pajamas all day long.
+Pancakes are a celebrated breakfast on weekend mornings— when there's time to waste and nowhere to be.
+They elicit a comforting, homey feeling on days when it's okay to stay in your pajamas all day long.

-With the right from-scratch recipe, you can enjoy perfect light and fluffy homemade pancakes in no time at all— and spend the rest of that well deserved lazy time on the couch with your family.
+With this from-scratch recipe, you can enjoy perfect light and fluffy homemade pancakes in no time at all— and spend the rest of that well deserved lazy time on the couch with your family.

 Whether you're looking to make dietary changes due to a food allergy, wanting to be more mindful about how your food choices impact the global community, or simply looking to make healthy changes to the foods you love without going on a strict diet, oat milk pancakes are a great recipe to try.